 The Committee observes that this provision is required to be invoked in case of some irregularity or unwanted activity on the part of the President or the Vice-President or any member.
 The Committee, therefore, agrees to the proposed addition.
-The Committee, however, has reservations about the provisions of sub-sections (3) and (4) whereunder powers and duties of Vice-President since removed are to be exercised and performed by a person to be appointed by the Central Govt.
+The Committee, however, has reservations about the provisions of sub-clauses (3) and (4) whereunder powers and duties of Vice-President since removed are to be exercised and performed by a person to be appointed by the Central Govt.
 Period of three months is provided for election of the new President or Vice-President or any member.
-The Committee is of the opinion that the provision regarding Central Govt. having the powers to impose any outsider, although eligible to be a member of the Council, as the Vice-President will go against the Central Council, an elected body.
+The Committee is of the opinion that the provision regarding Central Govt. having the powers to impose any outsider although eligible to be a member of the Council as the Vice-President will go against the Central Council, an elected body.
 The Committee, therefore, recommends that the Vice-President should be elected by the members from amongst themselves.
 The Committee also recommends that instead of three months, a period of one month would be adequate for election of new President or Vice-President or any member.
-Proposed sub-sections (3) and (4) of new sub-section 33A may, accordingly, be modified.
+Proposed sub-sections (3) and (4) of new sub-section 30A may, accordingly, be modified.

 The Committee does not agree with the submission of the Department that there is a need for having a provision for withdrawal and removal of nominated members in case they commit some misconduct or unwanted activity.
 The Committee is of the opinion that such a provision will prove to be discriminatory for nominated members.
 The Committee also apprehends that members nominated by the Central Council may become pawns in the hands of the Central Government.
-The Committee would like to point out that under the proposed Section 33 A, Central Council would be having the power for removal of a member.
 Therefore, for the purpose of maintaining the independent status of the Council, the Committee recommends for the deletion of the above provision from the Bill.

 The Committee is of the opinion that making it obligatory for the Central Council to be guided by directions given in 'public interest 'by the Central Govt. may lead to undue interference in the working of the Council which is a duly elected body whose decisions are collective, based on majority of votes.
-The Committee observes that section 33 of Principal Act already provides for a Commission of Inquiry to be setup by the Central Govt. to probe any action of the Council contrary to the provisions of the Act.
-The Committee, therefore, recommends deletion of the proposed section 33 C.
+The Committee observes that section 30 of Principal Act already provides for a Commission of Inquiry to be setup by the Central Govt. to probe any action of the Council contrary to the provisions of the Act.
+The Committee, therefore, recommends deletion of proposed section 30 C.

 The Committee strongly feels that an elected body cannot be dissolved by an Executive order.
-Further, imposition of persons in spite of them being from amongst the members of the Council as proposed under section 33 D (2) (b) will be clearly at the discretion of Central Govt.
-Thus for a period of six months, Central Govt. will be virtually running the Council.
+Further, imposition of persons in spite of them being from amongst the members of the Council as proposed under section 30 D (2) (b) will be clearly at the discretion of Central Govt.
+Thus, for a period of six months, Central Govt will be virtually running the Council.
 The Committee apprehends that instances may be there when Central Govt. may assume such powers more than once during the term of a Council.
 Thus, an atmosphere of confrontation may prevail which will be against the larger interests of all concerned.
-The Committee would also like to point out that Govt. nominees are already represented in the Council and various Committee under Section 3 (C) of the Principal Act.
-Not only this, there also exists a provision for setting up a Commission of Inquiry under section 33 whereby the Central Govt. has the powers to refer any case of non-compliance by the Council to a Commission of Inquiry for investigation and follow up action.
+The Committee would also like to point out that Govt. nominees are already represented in the Council and various Committees under Section 3 (C) of the Principal Act.
+Not only this, there also exists a provision for setting up a Commission of Inquiry under Section 30 where by the Central Govt. has the powers to refer any case of non-compliance by the Council to a Commission of inquiry for investigation and follow up action.